Curriculum Overview

 Science

-Science is an innovative and engaging subject that encompasses learning across the three disciplines; Biology, Chemistry and Physics.
+Science is an innovative and engaging subject that encompasses learning across the three disciplines: Biology, Chemistry, and Physics.
+The Science Programme of Study covers all elements of the National Curriculum.

-At KS3, we follow the Kerboodle Science Programme of Study that covers all elements of the National Curriculum.
-In Biology, areas such as Cells, Structure and Function of the Human Body Systems, Health and Lifestyle, Ecosystem Processes, Adaptation and Inheritance are studied in detail.
-Chemistry topics such as Particles and their behaviour, The Periodic Table, Acids and Alkalis are explored through practical investigations.
-In Physics, pupils discover their physical environment through topics such as Forces, Sound, Light, Energy, Electricity and Magnetism, which incorporate multisensory activities for a better understanding of concepts and content.
-With this knowledge gained at this key stage, pupils are equipped with the foundational skills and knowledge that is transferred to KS4, post 16 and beyond.
+In Biology, topics such as Cells, Structure and Function of the Human Body Systems, Health and Lifestyle, Ecosystem Processes, Adaptation, and Inheritance are studied in detail.
+Chemistry topics such as Particles and their Behaviour, The Periodic Table, and Acids and Alkalis are explored through practical investigations.
+In Physics, students discover their physical environment through topics such as Forces, Sound, Light, Energy, Electricity, and Magnetism, which incorporate multisensory activities for a better understanding of concepts and content.

 History